The joy of Sussex: What Harry and Meghan need to know

-Royal wedding 2018: What Harry and Meghan need to know about Sussex
+Royal visit: What Harry and Meghan need to know about Sussex

-While Prince Harry has spent enough time in the south-east of England to know a bit about Sussex, his American-born bride can be forgiven for being more in the dark.
+While Prince Harry has spent enough time in the south-east of England to know a bit about Sussex, his American-born Meghan can be forgiven for being more in the dark.

-Now the Queen has made the royal couple the Duke and Duchess of Sussex, the BBC has produced this invaluable county guide.
+As the Duke and Duchess of Sussex prepare for their first visit to the county since being given the titles when they married in May, the BBC has produced this invaluable guide.

 It has its own dessert

-Not much looks lovelier than a bride on her wedding day, but this oozing, calorific number is pretty stiff competition even for Meghan.
+Not much looks lovelier than a royal duchess on her wedding day, but this oozing, calorific number is pretty stiff competition even for Meghan.

 British stodge at its best, the Sussex pond pudding traditionally used an obscene amount of butter to create a melted "pond" of dairy gold when cut open.